 Pros and Cons of Being a Self-Employed CEO of Me

-I have been 100% self-employed and living the CEO of Me® life for almost a decade now.
+I have been 100% self-employed and living the CEO of Me® life for a long time now.
 I have a lot of people tell me they don’t know how I do it or that they don’t think they could do it.
 I also have a lot of people ask me to share my secrets to success.
 That was part of the inspiration for starting this blog over a year ago.
 I am excited to finally be starting on a series of articles all about how to be a successful CEO of Me®.

-While being self employed is very rewarding, there are a lot of things you need to consider before starting your own business.
+While being self-employed is very rewarding, there are a lot of things you need to consider before starting your own business.
 Being self-employed is not for everyone.
 Below are a few pros and cons you need to consider before beginning your journey to be a CEO of Me®.